 8. Île Sainte-Hélène and Biosphere, Environmental Museum

 But the real attraction of the island is the Biosphere, a huge glass sphere-shaped building that houses the Environmental Museum.
-This unusual structure dates back to 1967, the year in which Montreal hosted the Universal Exposition and which, pursued, was precisely used as a museum.
-The purpose of the Biosphere Environmental Museum is to raise awareness of the environment and bring people to commit themselves to conserve it.
+This unusual structure dates back to 1967, the year Montreal hosted the Universal Exposition, and which, pursued, was precisely used as a museum.
+The Biosphere Environmental Museum aims to raise awareness of the environment and bring people to commit themselves to conserve it.
 Here you will find several exhibitions and guided activities to find out much more about the subject.

 9. Réso, Underground city

 If you are in Montreal, especially in winter, you cannot miss a visit to Réso, the underground city!
-That’s right, you got it right, under Montreal, there is a second city and this is one of the reasons why it is also called the “double city”.
+That’s right; you got it right.
+Under Montreal, there is a second city, which is one reason it is also called the “double city.”

-It is nothing more than an urban solution to allow you to move safely even in winter when the temperatures are really very rigid and it is difficult to be outdoors.
+It is nothing more than an urban solution to allow you to move safely, even in winter when the temperatures are really very rigid, and it isn’t easy to be outdoors.

 10. Parc du Mont-Royal

-Just 4 kilometers from the historic center and Place Jacques-Cartier, to the west of the city, is this wonderful park that occupies a large part of Monte Royal, extending over 200 hectares.
+Just 4 kilometers from the historic center and Place Jacques-Cartier, to the west of the city, this wonderful park occupies a large part of Monte Royal, extending over 200 hectares.